IDinsight/surveycto-python/README.md

     - review_status (list, optional): Return only the form submissions with given review status.
 Allowed values in the list are: approved(default), rejected, pending.
 This option is only applicable for forms using the “Review and Corrections” workflow on the SurveyCTO web console.
     - repeat_groups (bool, optional): Return a dictionary object containing the main form data along with the repeat groups.
 Can only be specified when returning long data, in which case it will default to true.
     - line_breaks (str, optional): Replace linebreaks in the csv data with some other character.
     - keyfile(str, optional): The private key to decrypt form data.
-This can be used only for json extracts without a review_status parameter.
+This can be used only for json extracts without a review_status parameter.<br><br>

 *